CSE370HCI/react-starter-tutorial/part13.md

 // Get the writable database
 db = handler.getReadableDatabase();
 ```
+> This code will get the app's database instance and store it in the `db` variable for us to use in this activity.

 As usual, we need to get references to our `ImageView`, `EditText`, and `Button`.
 So we'll use `findViewById` to get those references.
 This will all go in our onCreate.
 ```
 saveNote = (Button) findViewById(R.id.create_note);